Protected disclosure & whistleblowing

 Dismissal due to whistleblowing

-Any dismissal because of the disclosure is automatically unfair.
+Any dismissal because of whistleblowing is automatically unfair.
 There is no qualifying period or cap on compensation when claiming unfair dismissal due to whistleblowing.
+Just over one year after making his disclosure our client was dismissed.

 Employer’s reaction to whistleblowing